Nerdmaster/dmo-node/README.md

 - `docker-compose build` will build a local node for you, but this will take several minutes, and is very resource-intensive (a small VPS cannot compile the app since it needs a ton of RAM)
+- `docker-compose up -d node` to run the node, `docker-compose up -d testnet` to run a testnet node

 Make sure you expose port 6432 to the world if you want incoming connections.
 This means using the `ports` directive in your override, and may require